ShadowPrince001/Labyrinth_Explorer/mechanics.md

 - Vulnerability: enemy AC −2 for this combat
 - Weakness / Slowness: enemy damage −2 for this combat
 - Summon Creature: attempt based on roll(5d4); on success, a companion acts after you each round
+- Summon Companion: identical to Summon Creature but purchasable in the shop; cost 500g, 1 use
 - Teleport to Town / Magic Portal: escape combat to town (no rewards)

 Note: “Spell resistance” in combat reduces incoming spell damage by a flat amount when present.